marklogic-community/RunDMC/setup/README.txt

     A one-time use script that allowed us to transition to using Disqus-based comments.
     See comments at top of the file for details.

+  - collection-tagger.xqy

+    This script handles the creation of collection tags on documents to support constrained-search/faceted-navigation functionality.